-The image below represents two very different paths into the ball.
-In this article, you'll learn a key principle to help you get on the right path and on plane.
+The image below represents two very different swing paths into the ball.
+In this article, you'll learn a key principle to help you get on the right path and on plane — one of the most fundamental fixes in golf swing instruction.

 The Problem: No Idea How to Control His Ball

-On the left, our golfer Ian was approaching the ball severely from in to out and hit everything high and right to left.
-It was nearly impossible for him to get the ball to start on his line, and if it did, it would end up well left of his target.
+On the trail side, our golfer Ian was approaching the ball severely from in to out and hit everything high with a strong right-to-left curve.
+It was nearly impossible for him to get the ball to start on his line, and if it did, it would end up well left of his target due to his excessive in-to-out club path.

 It got so bad that he couldn't even aim himself anymore because the ball was going all over the place.
-Ian's a very good player (low single digit handicap) and couldn't figure out the problem or how to fix it.
+Ian's a very good player (low single digit handicap) and couldn't figure out the problem or how to fix his ball flight issues.

 Read on to learn what the problem was and how we fixed it...

-Halfway down, Ian's clubhead should be working down the yellow line, which is through the center of his right forearm, to be on plane.
-However, in the swing on the left, you can see the clubhead is almost behind his back pocket – well below the plane.
+Halfway down, Ian's clubhead should be working down the yellow line, which is through the center of his trail forearm, to be on plane.
+However, in the swing on the trail side, you can see the clubhead is almost behind his back pocket – well below the plane, a classic sign of a steep-to-shallow transition gone wrong.

-After a few minutes of mirror work and helping Ian understand the problem, we were able to move the club almost a foot at this point in the downswing.
+After a few minutes of mirror work and helping Ian understand the problem, we were able to move the club almost a foot at this point in the downswing — a dramatic correction of his downswing path.

 Below are the results one frame before impact.
-You can see how much more of a square path the club head is taking into the ball compared to his approach on the left, which is moving at least 15° in to out.
+You can see how much more of a square path the club head is taking into the ball compared to his approach on the trail side, which is moving at least 15° in to out.

-The club head on the right is coming more on top of the ball as well, which gave him a more negative angle of attack.
-This brought his ball flight down and took the timing out of the club head release, which had previously been necessary to try and bring the ball back toward the target.
+The club head on the lead side is coming more on top of the ball as well, which gave him a more negative angle of attack.
+This brought his ball flight down and took the timing out of the club head release, which had previously been necessary to try and bring the ball back toward the target — a compensation pattern that elite players never need to rely on.

 Golf's hard enough without starting each shot 20 yards right of your intended target and then trying to guess how much to bring it back each time!